Does ChatGPT make students lazy thinkers? - Insight into a sensible approach to AI at the University of Bern

 Do you think that researchers will one day become unnecessary due to AI?

 No, I don't think so.
 However, it has to be said that AI is very good when it comes to individual tasks.
-It is always specialised tasks that AI takes on and where it can be trained to be better than a human.
+There are always specialised tasks that AI takes on and where it can be trained to be better than a human.
 What AI has lacked so far, however, is general intelligence.
 Even the decision on a relevant research topic and the use of my time and resources is not something that AI can easily do for me.
-We definitely want a human science and not a science that runs along automatically and researches something that we no longer have any influence over.
+We definitely want human science and not science that runs along automatically and researches something over which we no longer have any influence.
 As things stand at the moment, humans are also needed for many intellectual tasks, such as making cross-connections.
 So humans will still be needed for the foreseeable future.

 After half an hour, I say goodbye to Mr Beisbart.
 The conversation has shown me that AI at the university and in society certainly opens up new, interesting ways for us to deal with knowledge in a creative way.
 But it also made me think and showed me that we as a society are significantly involved in shaping the use of AI in everyday life and at university.
 We should therefore not shy away from engaging with it.